cassiofb-dev/sakura-luna/README.md

 * src - project source code folder
   * commands - all commands goes here
   * core - core things to run commands and events the heart of the project
+    * apis - third party apis for searching medias like images, gifs and text or more
     * classes - classes declarations
     * database - all database implementation goes here
       * custom-reply - custom reply data modeling and services